msualp/ceowebsite/docs/QA_REPORT.md

    - **Issue**: Potential font loading delays
    - **Fix**: Implemented font-display: swap but preloading critical fonts is still needed

-2. **Third-Party Script Management** ⚠️ PARTIALLY FIXED
+2. **Third-Party Script Management** ✅ FIXED
    - **Issue**: No strategy for loading third-party scripts
-   - **Fix**: Some scripts are now loaded conditionally in layout.tsx, but Next.js Script component with appropriate strategy (afterInteractive, lazyOnload) should be used for better performance
+   - **Fix**: Implemented Next.js Script component with appropriate loading strategies (afterInteractive) for all third-party scripts including Google Analytics, Google Tag Manager, and reCAPTCHA

 3. **Image Lazy Loading** ⚠️ PARTIALLY FIXED
    - **Issue**: Some images that are below the fold may not have lazy loading enabled